vinzent01/simple-ascii/README.md

 ```

 ## Improvements
-some improvements can be made in the future such as an proper executable that runs on mac, linux and windows.
+some improvements can be made in the future such as enabling custom fonts, and custom color, multiple layers of ascii
-enabling custom fonts, and custom color, multiple layers of ascii
+select area or region and cut, and copy to another